-There are a lot of financial planners out there.
+The problem is there’s probably a small army of financial professionals in your area.
 That means you have a lot of choices when you’re looking for the right professional to help secure your financial future.
 So, where do you begin?

-This one is top of the list for us and for every single client we have.
+Integrity is top of the list for us and for our clients.
 In many professions, integrity is subjective, dependent upon your individual professional standards.
-In the world of financial planning, there are certifications that bind financial planners to certain ethical standards.
+But, in the world of financial planning, there are certifications that bind financial planners to certain ethical standards.

-At Meld Financial, we believe integrity also goes beyond the requirements of a CFP® certification.
-You want a financial planner who is committed to helping you achieve your financial goals in a way that makes you feel comfortable and confident.
+At Meld Financial, we believe integrity goes beyond the requirements of a CFP® certification.
+We believe that financial planners should be committed to helping you achieve your financial goals in a way that makes you feel comfortable and confident.
 That’s why we encourage our clients not to be swayed by unintelligible jargon or overconfidence.
 The best financial planners take pride in being of service, not being a know-it-all.

-This is one you might not immediately think of when you consider financial planning, but we consider it a vital part of the process.
-Good financial planners work diligently to understand their clients’ unique situation, gaining a firm grasp of individual goals, risk tolerance and overall financial picture.
-If they consider each client’s financial situation before designing a plan to achieve his or her goals, they have situational awareness.
+You may not immediately think of situational awareness when you consider financial planning, but we consider it a vital part of the process.
+Good financial planners work diligently to understand their clients’ unique situation, gaining a firm grasp of each individual’s goals, risk tolerance, and overall financial picture.
+If a financial planner considers each client’s financial situation before designing a plan to achieve his or her goals, they have situational awareness.

 At Meld Financial, we have developed a comprehensive program that ensures our advisors are situationally aware.
-We call this proprietary program Situational Investing, and over the years, it has become core to how we approach every client relationship.
+We call this proprietary program Financial Fingerprint™, and over the years, it has become core to how we approach every client relationship.

 CERTIFIED FINANCIAL PLANNERS™ have to satisfy certain educational requirements to obtain their certification.
 So, completing the mandatory coursework is fundamental.
-But when we talk knowledge, we’re talking about more than classes and degrees.
+But when we talk knowledge in this context, we’re talking about more than classes and degrees.

 Strong financial planners understand that the work of an advisor is complex.
-It includes not just financial planning but tax planning and estate planning, retirement planning and wealth management, as well.
-It involves analyzing different products and investment vehicles, plus the associated risk, and making the right recommendations for your clients.
-And on top of all that, it requires a deep and studied understanding of each individual client and the ability to adapt their strategies to fit the individual situation.
+This work includes not just financial planning but tax planning and estate planning, retirement planning and wealth management.
+It involves analyzing different products and investment vehicles, plus the associated risk, and making the right recommendations for clients.
+Further, it requires a deep and studied understanding of each individual client and the ability to adapt strategies to fit their individual situation.
 In short, financial planners need more than education – they need knowledge.

 Knowledge comes with experience.
-That is why experience is another of our top 5 things to look for in a financial planner.
+That is why ‘experience’ is another of our top 5 things to seek in a financial planner.

-You want someone who has worked with a variety of clients.
-In addition, that someone should understand how to build trust and client-centric goals.
-Finally, that someone should have weathered good financial climates and bad.
-That doesn’t mean you need a financial planner with gray hair and grandchildren; you just need someone who has made every year in their career count, building a track record of success.
+Your financial planner should have experience working with a variety of clients.
+In addition, your planner should understand how to build trust and tailor recommendations to each client’s needs.
+Finally, your financial partner should have weathered good financial climates and bad.
+That doesn’t mean you need a financial planner with gray hair and grandchildren.
+It means you need someone who has made every year in their career count, building a track record of success.

-Financial Planners should have a Diverse Team of Experts at their Disposal
+5. Financial Planners Should Have a Diverse Team of Experts at their Disposal

-These specialists should be fluent in taxes, estates, law and wealth management to ensure your financial plan is as comprehensive as possible.
+These specialists should be fluent in taxes, estate planning, law, and wealth management to ensure your financial plan is as comprehensive as possible.
 A financial planner should also have staff members who can support the team, allowing each professional to focus on his or her specific focus area.
-When your financial planner has the freedom to focus on what matters most to your financial plan, you will undoubtedly get better results.
+When your financial planner has the freedom to focus on what matters most to your financial plan, you will undoubtedly have a better chance at success.

 Finding a financial planner who checks all those boxes may seem like an impossible task, but we assure you, they are out there.
 And, knowing what to look for will help you cut through the noise of the crowded financial advisory industry and find the right person for you.